 There are loads of natural treatments for Fungus Gnats such as leaving trays of vinegar around, cinnamon sprinkled on the soil and pot rim, spraying with neem or white oil or yellow sticky traps, all of which we have listed in this handy article here.
 And while these are quite successful at killing the adult flies, the problem will not go away unless you treat both the larvae and the adult flies.

 And cos we are all about keeping things au naturale here at Green Assembly we only want to promote methods that are safe to have in your home or office.
 Enter diatomaceous earth.
-Specifically, food grade diatomaceous earth (DE) is mineralised fossil dust that is both natural and non-toxic to the environment (as opposed to pool grade which is not pure enough to use around food or pets).
+Specifically, food-grade diatomaceous earth (DE) is mineralised fossil dust that is both natural and non-toxic to the environment (as opposed to pool grade which is not pure enough to use around food or pets).

 How does it work?

-DE has microscopic shards of silica (a hard, unreactive, colourless compound which occurs as the mineral quartz) that will rip those tiny Fungus Gnats larvae to shreds as they crawl through it (plus any other insect that tries to walk through it!).
+DE has microscopic shards of silica (a hard, unreactive, colourless compound that occurs as the mineral quartz) that will rip those tiny Fungus Gnats larvae to shreds as they crawl through it (plus any other insect that tries to walk through it!).

 Plus, it will also kill other common houseplant pests like mealy bugs, spider mites or aphids!